Richmond Symphony Chorus (Richmond, VA)

 1. FILL OUT THE AUDITION FORM: Click the button to the right, then complete and submit the audition questionnaire.

-2. USE THE INFORMATION AND LINKS BELOW TO PREPARE FOR THE AUDITION: We believe that a chorus is a collection of strengths.
-Thus, we have developed a comprehensive audition process that involves group and solo singing and assessment of languages, rhythm, ear training, and group participation.
+2. USE THE INFORMATION AND LINKS BELOW TO PREPARE FOR THE AUDITION: The comprehensive audition process involves both group and solo singing and an assessment of languages, rhythm, and ear training.

 On Audition Day